rayfreeping/ops435-a1/tests/readme.txt

 When you have your python script for assignment 1 ready, name your script as a1_[seneca_id].py.
 The following example assume "rchan" is the [seneca_id].
 Run the test script a1_testrun.py as show below.

 Please note that this test script "a1_testrun.py" does not perform a full test.
 It will not check the docstring in your script.

+You algorithm and files on github.com will be checked manually.

 [rchan@centos7 a1]$ python3 a1_testrun.py rchan